 Multifidus muscle atrophy is very apparent on MRI, but despite this, radiologists rarely include this issue in their reports as most physicians don’t pay attention to it and there is no surgery for it.
 Regardless, back pain from multifidus atrophy is a real issue, and there have been over a hundred studies on multifidus pain and MRI findings alone that confirm this.
-So what can be done to help the multifidus?
+So what can be done to help?

 First, exercise can strengthen the multifidus muscle.
 If you want to minimize your risk of developing multifidus atrophy to begin with, regular exercise before any damage is done is ideal; however, it’s never too late to start, even if your muscles have already weakened.
 As we mentioned in a post last week, multifidus muscle inflammation due to damage and other spinal issues, can be reduced with exercise.

 You can also see your interventional orthopedic physician who can check your MRI and offer regenerative medicine options depending on the cause of the multifidus atrophy.
 If it is due to damaged facet joints (the joints at the back of the spine where the vertebrae meet), injections of platelet-rich plasma or stem cells may help.
-If the nerves that supply the multifidus muscle have become pinched, platelet lysate injections may be a good solution.
+If the nerves that supply the muscle have become pinched, platelet lysate injections may be a good solution.
 Stretched and unstable ligaments can also be addressed with orthobiologics to tighten them up.

-There are also some what not to dos when it comes to keeping your multifidus muscle healthy and properly functioning.
+There are also some what not to dos when it comes to keeping your spine healthy and properly functioning.
 Steer clear of spinal fusions as these can heavily damage the multifidus muscle, whereas our non-surgical treatment for spine conditions aims to strengthen the multifidus.
-Another common procedure is radiofrequency ablation (RFA) that, as its name implies, is intended to destroy (ablate) the nerves that supply the multifidus muscle.
+Another common procedure is radiofrequency ablation (RFA) that, as its name implies, is intended to destroy (ablate) the nerves in the spine.
 The idea here is that if there is no longer a nerve to feel the pain, there’s no longer a problem, but as you can understand, this only leads to further problems down the road.